SamuelYvon/BrainCramp/README.md

 | Reset to zero    | 2.7                   | n/a        | 55                                  |
 | Transfer         | 4.6                   | n/a        | 55                                  |

+### Additionals notes

+In the case of the java interpreted memory usage, since I use integers and not bytes the real memory usage is vastly different.
+It really only represents the number of bytes I would use if it wasn't an array.

+In all cases, it only accounts for the number of bytes the memory "tape" would use, and it doesn't account of the pointer and all the classes used by java.
+I benchmarked it to see if the optimisations would make a difference, since I use a lazy memory allocation technique, I only give some when it is required, and I give an amount proportional to how much memory is missing.
+This is why the compression optimisation will result in more memory used, it ask for more memory in one shot since it compressed all of those operations.